crafttheweb/thelastpickle/_posts/2012-08-18-Sorting-Lists-For-Humans.md

 ---
 layout: post
-title: "Sorting Lists For Humans"
+title: Sorting Lists For Humans
-category: Cassandra
+category: blog
+tags: cassandra
+author: Aaron Morton
 ---

 I like humans.
 Many of my friends a humans; my wife is a human.
 And I admire their ability to arbitrarily order items in a list.
 Applying a manual order to a list of items has been discussed a few times on the Cassandra user list.
 And I've been thinking about it recently.